Toby Driver: Early life and education

-He attended Hampshire College in Amherst, MA, where he expanded maudlin of the Well, and where they recorded their second (Begat of the Haunted Oak...
+He attended Hampshire College in Amherst, MA, where he expanded Maudlin of the Well, and where they recorded their second (Begat of the Haunted Oak...
 An Acorn), third (Odes to Darksome Spring), and fourth (For My Wife) demos which turned into their debut album My Fruit Psychobells...
 A Seed Combustible.
-During this time, Driver also studied under composer and jazz legend, Yusef Lateef, and composed, directed, and performed an oratorio for 20 musicians based on and titled after the epic poem Six Trillion Miles Before the First by Jason Byron.
+During this time, Driver also studied under composer and jazz legend Yusef Lateef, and composed, directed, and performed an oratorio for 20 musicians based on and titled after the epic poem Six Trillion Miles Before the First by Jason Byron.
 Sections of this piece later reappeared on motW's reunion album, Part the Second (2009).

-Style and musicianship

-As evident in the bands and projects to which Driver has contributed, he generally utilizes unconventional styles of song-writing and song structure.
-Many songs he writes use odd time signatures, range from ten to twenty minutes in length, divert from typical riff-based structure, and employ elements of many musical genres, often shifting between these styles within the same song.
-Songs often incorporate musical qualities suited to styles as diverse as death metal, minimalism, chamber music, post-rock and jazz, while seldom completely conforming to any one specific genre.
-Driver has repeatedly denied any connection of his music to jazz, minimalism or improv.
-His work is strictly composed and rehearsed thoroughly, and the songs seldom see any changes after being recorded.

-Driver's vocals are accordingly diverse in range and style.
-Driver uses a normal singing voice, screams, shouts, occasionally uses death vocals (not to be confused with former band member Jason Byron who contributes vocals in early motW also), as well as occasionally singing falsetto and using spoken word (see Kayo Dot's Choirs of the Eye and Hubardo for an example of all the styles listed above).

-A multi-instrumentalist, Toby Driver is credited on various albums as playing the following instruments: